akshat3826/Multi-Level-Urban-Road-Crossing-System/README.md

 Our Design: 2 directions move simultaneously (only 50% stopped).

 Efficiency Gain: Doubled the efficiency.

+## OFFICIAL CLARIFICATION & KEY BENEFIT:

+The core innovation of our traffic model is a redesigned light cycle that drastically reduces waiting.

+· In a conventional intersection, a driver's wait can vary from a minimum of 30 seconds (one light cycle) up to a maximum of 90 seconds (waiting for three other roads).
+· In our multi-level system, the wait is consistently short.
+The maximum wait in our new system is just 30 seconds.

+This means a powerful and simple truth: The worst-case scenario in our new system is as good as the best-case scenario in the old one.
+This delivers the 66-70% reduction in wait times, doubling the intersection's efficiency.

 ## Safety First Design
 Complete physical separation of vehicles, cyclists and pedestrians